bitterjug/kashana/docs/elm-notes.rst

 - [x] Fix CSRF forgery warning from server

-  Need to add token param to Result.update and pass down from dashboard.
+  Need to add token parameter to Result.update and pass down from dashboard.
-  Dashoard gets it from initWithFlags and stores in global scope.
+  Dashboard gets it from `initWithFlags` and stores in global scope.

 - [x] Upgrade to Elm 0.18